meyfa/phpunit-assert-gd/README.md

 It supports comparing **files on disk** as well as **image resources** in memory.

-**Compatibility note:** The 2.x version of this library supports PHP versions of at least 7.2.
-It supports PHPUnit versions of at least 8.0.
-If you require support for older versions of PHPUnit and/or PHP, you will need to use version 1.x of this library.
+**NOTE:** You are looking at an older version of this library that is kept around for legacy PHPUnit support.
+See the compatibility table below when deciding on the version to use for your project.

 ## Installation